Problem Solving Techniques

 6) Root Cause Analysis (RCA)

 Rather than merely addressing the symptoms of a problem, an RCA seeks to identify the underlying factors that trigger the issue.
 By targeting the root cause, individuals can develop sustainable solutions that prevent the problem from recurring in the future.
+Knowing the advantages and disadvantages of Root Cause Analysis ensures its effective application.

-7) SWOT analysis
+7) SWOT Analysis

 A SWOT analysis is a valuable tool that helps individuals understand the internal strengths and weaknesses of their organisation or themselves.
 It also identifies external opportunities and threats in the environment.
 By identifying these factors, Problem-solvers can develop well-informed strategies that align with their strengths and capitalise on opportunities.
 At the same time, they address weaknesses and mitigate threats.

-8) Decision matrix analysis
+8) Decision Matrix Analysis

 When faced with multiple solutions, a decision matrix analysis allows for a structured comparison.
 This technique involves assigning weights to different criteria and scoring each solution based on those criteria.
 The solution with the highest score indicates the most viable option.

-9) Creative thinking
+9) Creative Thinking

 Encouraging creative thinking during Problem-Solving opens up a world of possibilities.
 Techniques like mind mapping, brainstorming, and lateral thinking stimulate great ideas and novel approaches to tackle problems creatively.

-10) Collaborative Problem-Solving
+10) Collaborative Problem-solving

 Involving a diverse group of individuals in the Problem-Solving process brings in a variety of perspectives and expertise.
 Collaborative Problem-Solving fosters a sense of ownership among team members, promoting active participation and commitment to finding effective solutions.

-11) Risk analysis
+11) Risk Analysis

 Assessing potential risks and challenges associated with each solution helps individuals anticipate and prepare for contingencies.
 Identifying potential obstacles allows for the implementation of risk mitigation strategies to minimise negative outcomes.

-12) Learn from past experiences
+12) Learn from Past Experiences

 Reflecting on past Problem-Solving experiences, both successes and failures, provides valuable insights.
 Learning from these experiences helps improve Problem-Solving skills and approaches over time, making individuals more adept at addressing future challenges.

-13) Consider constraints and resources
+13) Consider Constraints and Resources

 In the process of Problem-Solving, it's essential to take into account the constraints and available resources.
-These constraints may include budget limitations, time constraints, or external factors beyond one's control.
+These constraints may include budget constraints, time constraints, or external factors beyond one's control.
 By understanding and acknowledging these limitations, Problem Solvers can craft solutions that are realistic and achievable within the given constraints.

-14) Feedback and input
+14) Feedback and Input

 Solving problems doesn't need to be an individual effort.
 Getting advice and opinions from others can offer important perspectives and fresh ideas.
 Input from colleagues, mentors, or users can enrich your understanding of the issue and open up new solution paths.

-15) Continuous learning and adaptability
+15) Continuous Learning and Adaptability

 Problem-Solving is an ongoing process, and learning is a vital part of it.
 Adopt an approach of continuous learning and adaptability.
 Stay open to new information, emerging technologies, and best practices inProblem-Solving.
 Being adaptable allows individuals to adjust their approaches as new challenges arise, ensuring they remain effective Problem Solvers in dynamic environments.

-16) Six thinking hats
+16) Six Thinking Hats

 Different people solve problems uniquely, influenced by their team, job roles, biases, or internal politics.
 The Six Thinking Hats method helps them tackle problems from various perspectives, focusing on facts and data, creative solutions, or potential drawbacks.
 This framework effectively removes roadblocks, enabling teams to address all aspects of complex problems comprehensively.